nekusu/tidal-enhanced-patcher/README.md

 node extract
 ```

 `node_modules` are included in the repo due to a modification to the [asar npm package](https://www.npmjs.com/package/asar) `(asar/lib/asar.js:187)`.
-This change will avoid errors with .symlink files when extracting the asar archive located in `[source]/resources/osx`.
+This change will avoid errors with .symlink files located in `[source]/resources/osx` when extracting the asar archive.